Marshal Residential District: History

 The construction of the estate began on 1 August 1950.
 The granite used on the façades of the buildings at Constitution Square came from the collection of Nazi Germany, which was confiscated by the authorities of Poland to be used for the reconstruction of destroyed Warsaw, instead of for the planned monuments to the German victory.
 The neighbourhood was ceremonially opened on 22 July 1952.
 The same day marked the ratification of the Constitution of the Polish People's Republic, which was commemorated with the naming of Constitution Square.
 However, the first residents moved to the building at 6B Constitution Square on 21 July 1951.
-The neighbourhood includes the MDM Hotel, which became the first hotel to be opened in Warsaw after the end of the Second World War.
+The neighbourhood includes the MDM Hotel, which, being opened in 1952, became the first hotel to be opened in Warsaw after the end of the Second World War.

 In 1952, the People's Army Avenue was built to the south of the Marshal Residential District.
 Later, it became part of the Baths Route, an expressway built between 1971 and 1974, which connects the city centre with the east side.

 Between 1953 and 1955, the estate was further expanded with the construction of an extension, now forming the neighbourhood of Latawiec.
 It was placed between People's Army Avenue, Marshal Street, Mokotowska, and Koszykowa Street, with Emancipation Avenue as its main axis, and a pentagonal shape and an area of around 18 hectares.
 The neighbourhood featured apartment buildings designed in the Renaissance Revival style.

 In the 1980s, it was planned to construct the Plac Konstytucji (Constitution Square) station of the M1 line of the Warsaw Metro underground rapid transit system.
 Its preliminary construction began in 1986, before being halted in 1989 due to budgetary restrictions.
 The city announced plans to resume the project in 2019, and presented its design in 2022.
 Currently, the preparatory work is in progress ahead of the construction.